Chasing Waterfalls in El Salvador: Best Waterfalls You Can’t Miss on Your Next Adventure Trip

 If you’re planning your itinerary, make sure to combine a couple of these cascades into a trip.
 Doing so will allow you to see and experience more of the country.

-So pack your swimsuit, hiking shoes, and sense of adventure—there’s a waterfall waiting for you!
+So pack your swimsuit, hiking shoes, and sense of adventure—the Best Waterfalls in El Salvador are waiting for you!